b0bh00d/ClipNet/README.md

 This passphrase needs to be identical on each member of the multicast group in order for the encrypted payload from one member to be successfully decrypted on all others.

 #### Clearing the clipboard
 Enabling this option tells `ClipNet` to clear the text contents of the local machine clipboard after a given timeout period following its placement.
-This is handy if you routinely exchange very sensitive data that you don't want it lingering in plain text on the system clipboard.
+This is handy if you routinely exchange very sensitive data that you don't want lingering in plain text on the system clipboard.

 ## Notes
 * `ClipNet` only processes text MIME types on the clipboard.
 No other clipboard data types are currently handled.